4GeeksAcademy/machine-learning-content/08-3d-cloud/cloud-computing.md

 It is a service that allows us to store data in a raw format, without any kind of preprocessing.
 We can store structured data, for example an excel file, semi structured data, like a json file, and non-structured data, for example an audio.

 This data lakes are meant to store non-structured data, however they can store the other two types of data, too.
-Data lakes allows us to import any amount of real time data, store and label data in a safe way, analyse that data without the need to move the data to a separate analysis tool, and of course it allows to create predictive models with this data.
+Data lakes allow us to import any amount of real time data, store and label that data in a safe way, analyse it without the need to move the data to a separate analysis tool, and of course we can use them to create predictive models.

 Data Lakes help companies take better decisions because they become a centralized and standarized information source.
 They adapt easily to changes, they can scale much more than a relational database, and they allow crossing diverse data sources, not just relational.